Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

     is expected to be large and not of interest to the map user.*

 4.  *If a variogram is to be estimated then the sample size should be
-    $\gg 50$ and there should be sufficient point pairs with small separation distances.*
+    >50 and there should be sufficient point pairs with small separation distances.*

 5.  *If trend coefficients are to be estimated then the covariates at